House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Long Is The Wait For A New Ferrari?

 It isn’t possible to walk into a showroom and drive away in a new Ferrari on the same day.
-Waiting times vary according to the exclusivity of the range that you’re buying.
-In 2010, Ferrari vowed to reduce the waiting times for new cars to less than a year, but for one-off and limited-edition Ferraris, you can still expect to wait up to five years before taking delivery of your new car.
+Waiting times vary according to the exclusivity of the model you’re buying.
+In 2010, Ferrari vowed to reduce the waiting times for new cars to less than a year, but for one-off and limited-edition Ferraris, you can still expect to wait up to 5 years before receiving your new car.

 Why Is It So Hard To Buy A Ferrari?